Ophthalmology - Practice Staff

 Amanda has 4 dogs (Shiba Inu and Wire-haired Vizsla (3)) and enjoys training and showing them.
 She is also the proud guardian of two cats.

 Anne graduated from the Bel-Rea Institute of Animal Technology in 2007 and is a Colorado native.
-After graduation Anne worked for another specialty hospital for almost four years.
+After graduation Anne worked for another specialty hospital for almost four years before joining the Ophthalmology team in 2011.
 Anne has a special interest in surgery and anesthesia.

 Anne has two dogs ( a German Shepherd mix and a Pointer mix) and two misfit cats who run her household.
 In her free time, Anne enjoys camping, spending time with her family and formulating beer brewing recipes with her husband.